 Necessity Is the Mother of Ingenuity

 Everything changes and evolution is in itself just a subset of efficiency.
 Society must adapt.
-People learn new ways to support themselves — or they do not.
+People learn new ways to support themselves—or they don't.
 This has always been the way of things.
+Our choices create our outcomes.

 Information Is a Language; Technology Is a Tool